Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Operating

-• tabletop copiers;
+• desktop-type copiers;

 • single stationary copiers - periodically, for the needs of the organization itself;